data-zoo-gang/DZG_website/README.md

 - 1. do not alter the BibTeX file directly, but perform changes in the shared Zotero library DZG.
 - 2. use `dzg_xxx` tags in Zotero library since those are used to create tables (`xxx` refers to markdown labels defined in `publications.Rmd`).
 - 3. export the updated library using Zotero (Select all, then File -> Export Library...) so as to overwrite the previous version of the BibTeX file `publications.bib`.
+I add issues exporting using "UTF-8" encoding (missing authors), so I now use "western".
 - 4. add the PDFs in the folder *pdfs* and name them with the same bibtex keys as those referring to the corresponding publications.

 For pictures, before committing please make sure that they are saved with a resolution of 270px wide (GIMP can be used for resizing: Image -> Scale Image...) and an extension `.jpg` or `.png`.